Associate of Science

 Nursing Faculty

-Degrees and Certificates Offered
+Degrees & Certificates Offered:

 Ventura College offers a two year associate degree in nursing (ADN) through the School of Nursing and Allied Health.
 Learning opportunities consistent with the requirements of the California Board of Registered Nursing are provided and are based on our program's philosophy and objectives.
 The Associate Degree Nursing program is approved by the Board of Registered Nursing (BRN).
 As of August 2013, the program has gained national accreditation from the Accreditation Commission for Education in Nursing (ACEN).
 Accreditation by the ACEN is an independent choice by Ventura College and validates that the nursing program meets higher standards of nursing education.
-Nursing is a vocational program leading to completion of an associate degree, to licensure and /or to transfer.
+Nursing is a vocational program leading to completion of an associate degree, licensure and /or to transfer.

 img_4463.jpg